Neurogenetics Curriculum

 • Dandy-Walker malformation: vermian hypoplasia + cystic 4th ventricle + enlarged posterior fossa + elevated torcula; chromosomal in ~30% (monosomy X, trisomy 18/13/21); ZIC1/ZIC4 deletions; prognosis determined by associated anomalies, not DWM itself; must be distinguished from mega cisterna magna (normal vermis) and Blake's pouch cyst

-• Pontocerebellar hypoplasia (PCH): small pons + cerebellum, severe NDD, microcephaly, early epilepsy; PCH2 (TSEN54) shows characteristic 'dragonfly' pattern with flat cerebellar hemispheres; PCH1 (VRK1) includes anterior horn cell disease (SMA-like weakness); all autosomal recessive
+• Pontocerebellar hypoplasia (PCH): small pons + cerebellum, severe NDD, microcephaly, early epilepsy; PCH2 (TSEN54) shows characteristic 'dragonfly' pattern with flat cerebellar hemispheres; PCH1 with anterior horn cell disease (SMA-like weakness) is most commonly caused by biallelic EXOSC3 variants (PCH1B); VRK1 (PCH1A), EXOSC8, and SLC25A46 are rarer causes; all autosomal recessive

 • Ataxia-telangiectasia (ATM, autosomal recessive): progressive cerebellar atrophy beginning in early childhood; associated features include oculomotor apraxia, choreoathetosis, oculocutaneous telangiectasias (typically appearing by age 5-8), elevated alpha-fetoprotein, immunodeficiency (IgA and IgG subclass deficiency), and dramatically increased cancer susceptibility (lymphoma, leukemia); radiosensitivity testing and AFP measurement aid rapid clinical diagnosis before genetic confirmation